armaan-abraham/armaan-abraham.github.io/_posts/writing/2024-04-15-ai-enslavement.md

 Consider the question this way:
 Assume two agents are not engineered by yourself or by any human.
 They both originated in some evolutionary process.
 Agent (a) possesses all human values (including selfishness, status-seeking) but is not human.
 Agent (b) only possesses an altruistic desire for humans, and would not be bothered by humans treating it like a slave, so long as the humans are happy.
 Now assume that both agents, over the course of their lifetimes, **achieve their goals to the same extent** (this is vague, but assume it means both in a relative and absolute sense) and they are equally happy.
 Which agent would you prefer to exist?

-I would prefer agent (b) to agent (a), because I their happinesses are equal (and I weight these happinesses equally), but (b), we can expect, has the added benefit of leading to a greater total human happiness.
+I would prefer agent (b) to agent (a), because their happinesses are equal (and I weight these happinesses equally), but (b), we can expect, has the added benefit of leading to a greater total human happiness.